bwat47/joplin-wrapped-line-indent/docs/ADR/001-position-keyed-cache.md

 ## Context

-Soft-wrapped lines in a CodeMirror editor need a hanging indent so that continuation lines align visually with the first non-marker character of the line — past any list marker, blockquote chevron, task checkbox, or leading whitespace.
-This requires knowing the _pixel width_ of the prefix on each line, which cannot be computed purely from the document text: it depends on font rendering, device pixel ratio, zoom level, tab size, and any inline widgets that may affect glyph positions.
+Soft-wrapped lines need a hanging indent aligned past any list marker, blockquote chevron, task checkbox, or leading whitespace.
+This requires the _pixel width_ of each line's prefix, which cannot be computed from text alone — it depends on font rendering, DPR, zoom, tab size, and inline widgets.

-Two caching strategies were considered for storing those pixel measurements.

 ---

 ## Decision

-We use a **position-keyed primary cache** (`${line.from}:${prefix.text}`) combined with a **prefix-keyed fallback cache** (keyed by normalised prefix text, with task-list checkboxes canonicalised to `[ ]`).
+A **position-keyed primary cache** (`${line.from}:${prefix.text}`) combined with a **prefix-keyed fallback cache** (keyed by normalized prefix text, with task-list checkboxes canonicalized to `[ ]`).

 ---